This unique tour takes you from the quaint ambiance of Greenwich Village to the bustling commercial center that is Columbus Circle.

 Times Square is the last square on the Five Squares and a Circle Walking Tour.
 It is the only square without a park.
 We will find very little that is green here.
 Instead bright lights, dazzling video displays, rushing traffic and great crowds have replaced any thing that Mother Nature would recognize.
 The ABC-TV studios of Good Morning America (Photo 7) are located in this entertainment hub.

 We jump on the Red Line #1 subway in the Times Square area.
-Having finished with the tour’s Five Squares, we end up Columbus Circle, with its monument to the Italian explorer.
+Having finished with the tour’s Five Squares, we end up at Columbus Circle, with its monument to the Italian explorer.
 In September of 2012 I took advantage of a temporary art exhibit, “Discovering Columbus.”
 The Japanese artist Tatzu Nishi enclosed the sculpture of Columbus (Photo 8) that tops the column in what he called a living room.
 This was a unique, once-in-a-lifetime experience to see this marble version of Cristoforo Colombo at close quarters.
-It was very cool!

 The cost is $30/person for this tour.
 Walk About New York uses Zerve as our booking and ticketing service.
 When you click on the link below or at the top of the page you will be taken to our pages at Zerve.
 There you can safely and securely book your tour, which lasts between 2-1/2 and 3 hours.